OutLayer Documentation

 The storage interface is defined in worker/wit/world.wit and imported as near:rpc/[email protected]:

-interface storage {
+interface api {

 // Basic operations